Call us on 0800 666 444

 Also known as solar-control glass, low-emissivity glass is a very thin (almost undetectable) metallic coating applied to modern windows that allows the sun’s heat to enter the space and then reflects it back into the room, without limiting the visual quality of the window.
 Primarily reducing heating demand and energy bills, low e-glass helps to block infrared light from penetrating the glass from the outside, as well as conserving the quality of valuable soft furnishings and fabrics by reducing damaging ultraviolet rays (UV).
-Used within double and triple glazed windows, low-e glass can be utilised in conservation-friendly secondary glazing too.
+Used within double glazed and comfort glass windows, low-e glass can be utilised in conservation-friendly secondary glazing too.

 At SEHBAC, we use soft-coat low-e glass as it’s the most effective at reflecting heat energy.